Application Timeline

 Use the Free Application for Federal Student Aid (FAFSA®) form to apply for financial aid.
 Learn more about the FAFSA

-All applicants are notified of the committee's decision by email between January and April.
-However most applicants will be notified by the end February.
+All interviewed applicants are notified of the committee's decision by email by February 28th.

 The Interview: What We Look For